 Tracks and concentrations

-Students wishing to pursue a more focused line of inquiry may elect to participate in one of the department's several concentrations.
-To receive a certificate for a concentration, you typically need to complete four courses in a specific area of inquiry, with at least three of these at the 300-level or above.
+Students wishing to pursue a more focused line of inquiry may elect to participate in one of the department's concentrations.
+To complete a concentration, you typically need to complete four courses in a specific area of inquiry, with at least three of these at the 300-level or above.

 The department has designated three concentrations, reflecting the specializations and unique talents of its faculty.
-Upon completion, your Creative Writing or Public and Professional Writing concentration is included on your IU transcript.
+Upon completion, your Creative Writing, Culture Studies, or Public and Professional Writing concentration is included on your IU transcript.